-- 1 tube (8 ounces) refrigerated seamless crescent dough sheet
+- 1 tube (8 ounces) refrigerated seamless dough sheet

 - 1 package (8 ounces) cream cheese, softened

 - 1/2 cup sugar

 - 1 can (21 ounces) peach pie filling